Covid-19 Help & Advice for Tenants

 NHS Test & Trace

 Your rent is still payable, in order to avoid accruing arrears.
 Please inform us as soon as possible if you cannot pay, so that we can set up a payment plan.
 Any arrears are still owed.
-The government has said that you cannot be evicted for three months if you don’t pay.
+The government has said that you cannot be evicted for six months if you don’t pay.

 Renting a Room